 The DC home visits program is funded through the Flamboyan Foundation, a private family foundation.
 Other districts have received funding from outside organizations, like the Rotary Club in Iowa City, Iowa.
 In some cases, Title I programming funds from the federal government can cover training for home visits.
 And districts like Greenville County in South Carolina have received grants from local universities and charitable organizations.

 Investing in a Home Visit Program

-Despite the encouraging evidence that teachers visiting families at their homes forges relationships and improves student outcomes, barriers to starting programs and getting individuals to buy-in exist.
+Despite the encouraging evidence that teachers visiting families at their homes forges relationships and improves student outcomes, barriers exist to starting programs and getting individuals to buy in.
 Concerns about funding, finding time for teacher training, and managing family and teacher schedules are valid.
 Reluctance from skeptical parents or teachers to participate in this intervention is another real concern.

 Evidence from districts that have implemented home visits into their routine of family engagement and academic intervention is reason enough for policymakers to consider education-based home visits legislation.
 With Health and Human Services awarding $386 million to support families through the Maternal, Infant and Early Childhood Home Visiting Program last February, it seems Washington has acknowledged the power and importance of this intervention.
 With the joint support and efforts of education and research leaders, funding for teachers coming to a living room near you could be next.

 *For more on evidence-based policy-making, see Kyle Hayes’ piece on page 11 of the 2015 Public Purpose Magazine.